Zoopigi

+The Baptism of Christ and the Raising of Lazarus.
+15th century fresco from the church of Zoodohos Pigi.

 Zoopigi (Ζωοπηγή) is a village one kilometre north of Kalo Chorio in the Limassol District of Cyprus.
 The village has three churches: Saint Nektarios church, Saint Marina church and church of St. Mary of the Spring (Zoodohos pigi), hence the name Zoopigi.
-The church of St. Mary of the Spring is the oldest.
-It was built in the 13th century AD.
-It is single-aisled wooden church covered with a large gabled roof as with the church of Saint Marina.
+The church of St. Mary of the Spring is the oldest of the three, being built in the 13th century, it has a rich ecclesiastical history such as having frescoes from both the 13th and the 15th century and the icon of the Virgin Hodegetria of the 13th century amongst many more.
+It is single-aisled wooden church covered with a large gabled roof which is the same type as the church of Saint Marina.
+The church of Saint Marina was built in 1733 and was previously used as the school building of the village.
 The church of Saint Nektarios church is new, built in the 20th century.
-It has a Commandaria Museum on the south of the village.
+The village also has a Commandaria Museum.

+Location

+Zoopigi is located 24 kilometres north of Limassol, in the agricultural region of Pitsilia.
+It is built at an altitude of 850 metres above sea level.
+It borders Kalo Chorio to the south, Agios Mamas to the south-west, Pelendri to the north-west, Agios Ioannis to the north, and Agios Theodoros to the north-east.

+Natural Environment

+The village's cultivated land includes vineyards, olive groves, almond trees, vegetable plots and fruit trees.
+A significant product of the area is Commandaria wine.

 History

-In the war of 1955-57 Makis Giorgallas,from Marathonas, who was in the team of Grigoris Afxentiou was killed by a group of traitors at night by traitors near their hideout in Zoopigi.
-In the war of 1974 Antonis Antoniou, who was from Zoopigi was killed by the Turks.